 A little while ago I submitted my super villain story My Masked Lady for publication in a small online e-zine.
 As you can guess from the title of this post, it wasn’t accepted.
-This marks my first publication rejection.
+This marks my first official publication rejection.

 It was one of those copy-and-paste rejection emails.
-Whoever had done it, if it was even sent by a person and not a bot, had even left in the fill-in-the blank lines and cut in the title of my story in the middle of it.
+Whoever had done it, if it was sent by a person and not a bot, had even left in the fill-in-the blank lines and cut in the title of my story in the middle of it.
 It’s hard to take an email like that personally.
 Honestly, I wasn’t expecting to be published… though there was that tiny part of me hoping I would be, and if not, then at least a little feedback.
 I got neither.